Tea in France: Image of French tea in foreign cultures

 Nina's tea boutique, whose aesthetic is strongly inspired by Marie-Antoinette.

 The overall image of France is that of a country of gastronomy, coffee and wine, but this vision is rapidly changing with the export of French teas and tourist visits to France.

 French tea houses work hard to create the image of "French tea", associated with luxury and sophistication, in the image of French perfumery or haute couture.

-For the British, the French taste for tea is more refined, more delicate than that of the English, and therefore closer to the expectations of Japanese tourists visiting Paris.
-For them, the French approach to tea is similar to that of French wine, where the product is linked to a history, a culture, and a terroir; this connoisseur-gourmet attitude can veer into snobbery.
-On the other hand, this is a model for Argentinian tea producers, who are developing tea schools in their countries to increase the market for high-quality tea on their own.